grinnell-cs/csc151-images/_eboards/eboard38.md

 Peer

+* Thursday, 2024-05-02 6:00pm, Probably Roberts (or downtown if no rain).
+  _Peter and the Starcatchers_.
+* Friday, 2024-05-03 2:00pm, Probably downtown (or in Roberts if rain) _Peter and the Starcatchers_.
+* Saturday , 2024-05-04 2:00pm, Probably downtown (or Roberts if rain).
+  _Peter and the Starwarscatchers_.
+* Saturday, 2024-05-04 (aka "Chamber Ensemble Day"), 11am, Sebring Lewis.
+  _Chamber Ensemble vs. the music of um._
+* Saturday, 2024-05-04 (aka "Star Wars Day"), 10:00am--11:00pm, Central Campus.
+  _The Grinnellian._ Your peer sings at 2:45pm.
 * Saturday, 2024-05-04 (aka "Star Wars Day"), noon--3:00pm, Pioneer Park.
   _Baseball vs. Illinois_.
 * Saturday, 2024-05-04 (aka "Star Wars Day"), 2:30--5:30pm, Pioneer Park.